ptux/interactive-scenarios/pod-lifecycle/intro.md

-# pod lifecycle
+# k8s pod lifecycle

-This scenarios aim for getting a better understanding of k8s pod lifecycle.
+This scenarios aim for getting a better understanding of:

+- pod lifecycle
+- pod and containers status

 ## overview